What is the Junior League of Des Moines?

 What is the current membership of the JLDM?

-Currently, the JLDM has approximately 145 active members and 442 sustaining members.
-The majority of members fall between the ages of 28 and 36, but new members over 40 are common.
-Nearly 76% of the membership work outside the home, and a large percentage of those who stay at home are involved in part-time entrepreneurial efforts.
+Currently, JLDM has approximately 50 active members and more than 330 sustaining members.
+The majority of active members fall between the ages of 25 and 36, but women of all ages are invited to join.
+Nearly 76 percent of the membership work outside the home, and a large percentage of those who stay at home are involved in part-time entrepreneurial efforts.